caievelyn/caievelyn.github.io/_posts/2020-11-01-prediction.md

 ![](../figures/pred_2020_2.png)

+## Acknowledging the Unknown

+There are many reasons that 2020 is unique; a dampened ground game, turnout uncertainty, and differential mobilization across different demographics will all play a role.
+My model is optimistic for Biden's win (especially my point estimates, which are extremely and almost improbably optimistic.
+But that's why we don't simply just look at point estimates).
+Various factors - such as the Trump admin's handling of coronavirus, foreign relations, "shocks" and major events such as the presidential and vice presidential debates, Trump's tax returns, and John Bolton's tell-all - only hurt Trump.

+I would like to acknowledge two circumstances that might *help* Trump's re-election chances: differences in demographic voting behavior, and differences in voter turnout across partisan lines due to the pandemic and state voting laws.
+Looking at differences in demographic effects, last week I played around with a hypothetical scenario that Black communitise affected disproportionately by the coronavirus would hurt Trump, because Black voters would punish Trump for this endogenized "exogenous" shock.
+On the flip side, it could very well be that certain demographics - such as less educated rural white voters or Latino men - will vote at unexpectedly high levels.
+This is an important consideration, but I choose not to model demographic changes in my model due to its sensitivity to small changes.
+Demographic voting blocs' behavior is further obscured by the second consideration, which is voter turnout.

+Regarding turnout, one possible scenario that helps Trump would be that the dramatic increase in mail-in ballots and absentee voting might disproportionately affect Democrat voters' ability to vote.
+This could be the case, and there are already [thorny instances regarding what ballots will get counted](https://www.bloomberg.com/news/articles/2020-10-29/understanding-the-split-supreme-court-decisions-on-mail-ballots).
+Certainly, a limitation of my model is its inability to speak to this issue.
+An assumption my model makes is that turnout effects may simply cancel each other out, as certain groups are galvanized to vote more whereas others experience structural barriers to vote.
+For example, youth are voting at unprecedentedly high rates and early voting exit polls show a Democratic lean; however, strict voting laws may suppress the Democratic vote, as Democrats are more likely to engage in voting by mail than Republicans ([Thomspon, 2020](https://www-pnas-org.ezp-prod1.hul.harvard.edu/content/117/25/14052)).

+This may not be the case.
+I will be back in the coming weeks with the benefit of hindsight to evaluate how my prediction did.
+See you on the other side of the election!

 *You can find the replication scripts for graphics included in this week's blog [here](https://github.com/caievelyn/election-analytics/blob/master/scripts/2020_11_01_script.R).
 You can find the necessary data [here](https://github.com/caievelyn/election-analytics/tree/master/data).*